jbonofre/karaf5/doc/docs/04-services.md

 # Services & registry

-K5 registry and services are the core of the runtime.
+Minho registry and services are the core of the runtime.
 Services provided additional features in your runtime, like supporting loading appliccations, starting a HTTP container, etc.

-Basically, a runtime is modules loader, easy module register services in the K5 service registry.
+Basically, a runtime is modules loader, easy module register services in the Minho service registry.

-## K5 service
+## Minho service

 A service is a "classic" Java SPI: a service is described by a Java interface.

-Any module in a K5 runtime can use and register services.
+Any module in a Minho runtime can use and register services.

 A service can:

 * have a name (default is class simple name)
 * have a priority (if you want to define an order between services or defining a kind of starting stages by grouping services).

-## K5 registry & loading services
+## Service registry & loading services

-The K5 Service Registry stores any K5 services.
+The Minho Service Registry stores any Minho services.
 The registry is basically a `Map<Class<?>, Service>`.

-It automatically loads K5 services: the services loading can be "ordered" by priority in the registry.
+It automatically loads Minho services: the services loading can be "ordered" by priority in the registry.

-K5 Service Registry is unique in a runtime and shared by any services/applications present in the runtime.
+Minho Service Registry is unique in a runtime and shared by any services/applications present in the runtime.

-The K5 service registration give you access to the Service Registry, and you can interact with it.
+The Minho service registration give you access to the Service Registry, and you can interact with it.
 You also have util method to get the K5 Service Registry without registrering a service.

 Once you have the Service Registry, you can:

-* get any service from the registry (including the K5 core services)
+* get any service from the registry (including the Minho core services)
 * get all services from a certain type (interface)
 * registry your own services
 * unregister any service

-K5 Service Registry service class is `org.apache.karaf.boot.service.ServiceRegistry`:
+Minho Service Registry service class is `org.apache.karaf.minho.boot.service.ServiceRegistry`:

 ```java
 public class ServiceRegistry implements AutoCloseable {